How A Destitute, Abandoned Parisian Boy Became The First Celebrity Chef

 French Emperor Napoleon Bonaparte was notoriously unimpressed by the decadence of early 18th century cuisine, but under pressure to entertain Paris' high society, he too summoned Carême to his kitchen at Tuileries Palace.
 In 1810, he designed the lavish cake for the wedding of Napoleon and his second bride, Marie-Louise of Austria.
 Carême became one of the first modern chefs to focus on the appearance of his table, not just the flavor of his dishes.
 "I want order and taste.
 A well displayed meal is enhanced one hundred per cent in my eyes," he later wrote in one of his cookbooks.

 In 1816, Carême embarked on a culinary journey which would forever mark his place as history's first celebrity chef.
 He voyaged to England to cook in the modern Great Kitchen of the prince regent, George IV, and crossed continents to prepare grand feasts for the tables of Tsar Alexander I of Russia.
 Never afraid to tout his own accomplishments, a boastful Carême made a fortune as wealthy families with social ambitions wooed him to their kitchens.
-Later, in his cookbooks, he would often include a sketch of himself, so that people on the street would be able to recognize—and adore — him.
+Later, in his cookbooks, he would often include a sketch of himself, so that people on the street would be able to recognize — and adore — him.

 As he traveled through the homes of early 19th century nobility, Carême forged the new art of French haute cuisine.
 Locked in stifling galleys, Carême conceived his four "mother sauces."
 These sauces — béchamel, velouté, espagnole and allemande — formed the central building blocks for many French entrees.
 He also perfected the soufflé, became the first chef to pipe his meringue through a pastry bag and introduced the standard chef's uniform — the same double-breasted white coat and toque (tall white hat) still worn by chefs today.
-The white clothing conveyed an image of cleanliness, according to Carême—-and in his realm, appearance was everything.
+The white clothing conveyed an image of cleanliness, according to Carême — and in his realm, appearance was everything.

 Between meals, Carême penned cookbooks that would be used in European kitchens for the next century.
 His manuals, including Le Pâtissier royal parisien and the massive five-tome L'Art de la cuisine française au dix-neuvième siècle (1833-1847, completed after his death) first systematized many basic principles of gastronomy, complete with drawings and step-by-step directions.
 Long before television cooking shows, Carême walked readers through common kitchen tasks, instructing them to "try this for yourself, at home" as celebrity American Chef Julia Child might do, many years later.